bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 = 7.0.1 =

-* Rebranding to Worldline Checkout
+* Rebranding to Worldline Online Checkout
 * Fixes for Fatal Errors for some meta boxes
 * Making sure amount is sent as integer to the api
 * Wallet logos updated